-XMRig is a legitimate cryptocurrency mining tool that is developed by the same-named team.
+XMRig is a legitimate cryptocurrency mining tool that was developed by the same-named team.
 It is designed to mine Monero (XMR) cryptocurrency, using the hardware of your computer.
-By design, it is 100% safe, and does not violate your security in any way.
+By design, it is 100% safe and does not violate your security in any way.
 But there are a lot of cases when cybercriminals hijack this program or its name for outlaw purposes.

 Is XMRig a virus?